carolzhou/multiPhATE/README.md

 In the user-specified output directory (<genomeDir>), under PipelineOutput/, the following files will be written:

+gene-call outputs from each of the gene callers that was run, including a gff-formatted output file

 gene.fnt and protein.faa fasta files generated using the designated preferred gene finder

 CGC_results.txt - side-by-side comparison of all gene finder results (if at least two were run)

+cgc.gff - a superset of gene calls, each tagged with the gene caller(s) that made the call

 phate_sequenceAnnotation_main.out - tabbed integrated annotation results (also written in gff format)